Blog Post

 How to Evaluate a Startup: A Framework for Investors

 Knowing how to evaluate startups consistently is what separates investors who build strong portfolios from those who rely on pattern matching and gut feel.
-Every investor develops personal heuristics over time, but having a structured framework ensures you cover the same ground on every deal and do not skip the dimensions that matter most.
+Every investor develops personal heuristics over time, but having a structured framework ensures you cover the same ground on every deal and don't skip the dimensions that matter most.

 This framework evaluates startups across five dimensions: team, market, traction, product, and stage.
 Each dimension carries different weight depending on the company's maturity.
 A pre-revenue company is evaluated primarily on team and market.
 A company with two years of revenue data is evaluated primarily on traction and stage.